D1ll1ng/content-animations/Documentation/Installation/Index.rst

 If installed and activated just include the **static typoscript** to your site template and you're good to go.

+To include the static typoscript go to listview / template / maintemplate / include then choose content animation.
+If database error, then goto Maintaince and Analyze Database Structure and analyze database.

 .. note::

   You have to choose between these static includes from ``content_animations``.